 Hands-down, how to live without a dresser is the one thing I get asked about most often when people read my ideas on doing a minimalist bedroom declutter.

 Today, I’m talking about how I’ve made my no dresser lifestyle work for over 25 years and answering your questions about living without a bedroom dresser.
-I’ll also share some simple organizing tips for how you can do it too.
+I’ll also share some wardrobe management tips and simple organizing tips for how you can do it too.

 This post may contain affiliate links.
 If you choose to purchase through an affiliate link, I may receive a small commission at no additional cost to you.
 You can see my full disclaimer here.